nipy/nipype/doc/devel/interface_specs.rst

                                   usedefault=True)

     In the above example this means that the `jobtype` input is deprecated and will be removed in version 0.8.
+Deprecation should be set to two versions from current release.

 ``new_name``
     For inputs that are being renamed, one can specify the new name of the field